 IRCC’s DSDS is aligned with the following internal instruments:

 - The IRCC Sustainable Development Policy Framework – developed to bring together the full suite of relevant policy instruments, to strengthen the clarity of requirements and associated roles and responsibilities, and to enhance effective monitoring and support so that IRCC can better fulfill its commitments.

-- The Greening Government Operations Implementation Strategy – developed to outline the conditions under which the department’s operations are green and meeting the targets and goals under Theme IV of the FSDS: Shrinking the Environmental Footprint – Beginning with Government; and
+- The Greening Government Operations Implementation Strategy – developed to outline the conditions under which the department’s operations are green and meeting the targets and goals under FSDS Goal Two: Low-carbon Government.

-- The IRCC Policy on Sustainable Development Assessments (SDA) – developed to integrate social, economic, environmental and equity factors into policies and programs and includes supporting tools, that meet the requirements under the Cabinet Directive on the Environmental Assessment of Policy, Plan and Program Proposals (the Directive) and the principles of SD as stated in the Federal Sustainable Development Act.
+- The IRCC Policy on Sustainable Development Assessments (SDA) – developed to integrate social, economic, environmental and equity factors into policies and programs and includes supporting tools, that meet the requirements under the Cabinet Directive on the Environmental Assessment of Policy, Plan and Program Proposals (the Directive) and the principles of SD as stated in the FSDA.

 - Where important environmental effects (either positive or negative) have been identified in an SDA, a public statement will be used to demonstrate that environmental factors have been integrated into the decision-making process.

 At present, IRCC has not identified any significant environmental impacts in the completed SDAs.
 Therefore, no public statements are required at this time.
 Updates will be provided on this page following each calendar year.

-IRCC’s DSDS is tabled in the Department’s Report on Plans and Priorities.
-Progress will be reported in the Department’s Performance Report for the period ending March 31st of each year.
+IRCC’s 2016-2019 DSDS will be tabled in the fall of 2017.
+Progress will be reported in the Departmental Results Report for the period ending March 31 of each year.